green-coding-solutions/eco-ci-energy-estimation/README.md

 *macOS* requires the *GNU* `date` tool so it can properly create a microsecond timestamp.

-Install it with the package manager of your choice and then add it's binary first in the `PATH` variable, so that it precedes the *BSD* `date`.
+Install it with the package manager of your choice and then add its binary first in the `PATH` variable, so that it precedes the *BSD* `date`.

 Example for `homebrew`:
 ```bash